alexander784/week1-Toy-problems/README.md

 <h5>Clone this project from Github.</h5>
   <h6>Using git clone command: git clone {link from Github}</h6>

-  Invoke the gradeCalculator function with the student's marks as an argument to get the corresponding grade. if (marks > 79){
+  Define the gradeCalculator function with the student's marks as an argument to get the corresponding grade. if (marks > 79){
         grade = "A";
     }else if (marks>= 60){